tone-row/flowchart-fun/README.md

 ### Tests

+#### Unit Tests

 - You can run jest tests with `pnpm test`

+#### E2E Tests

+We use playwright for e2e tests.
+Playwright is always installed on the system so you need to globally install it at the correct version: `1.27.1`.
+You can find the version in the github e2e workflow file.

+1. Make sure playwright version 1.27.1 is installed globally
-- For E2E tests, start the app with `pnpm start` and then run `pnpm -F app e2e`
+1. Start the app with `vercel dev` and then run `pnpm -F app e2e`

 ### Analyze the Bundle